rinvex/laravel-repositories/README.md

 Repositories fire events at every successful action, like `create`, `update`, `delete`.
 All fired events are prefixed with repository's identifier (you set before in your [repository's constructor](#eloquentrepository)) like the following example:

-- rivnex.repository.entity.created
+- rinvex.repository.entity.created
-- rivnex.repository.entity.updated
+- rinvex.repository.entity.updated
-- rivnex.repository.entity.deleted
+- rinvex.repository.entity.deleted

 For your convenience, the events suffixed with `.entity.created`, `.entity.updated`, or `.entity.deleted` have listeners that take actions accordingly.
 Usually we need to flush cache -if enabled & exists- upon every success action.

-There's one more event `rivnex.repository.entity.cache.flushed` that's fired on cache flush.
+There's one more event `rinvex.repository.entity.cache.flushed` that's fired on cache flush.
 It has no listeners by default, but you may need to listen to it if you've model relashions for further actions.

 ### Mandatory Repository Conventions